A reflection on hope, identity, and the lives we imagine for ourselves.

 Today.

 The dress hanging in my closet still has its tags.
-I may wear it this year.
-Or next month.

 Or perhaps tomorrow.